Elliptic Double Affine Hecke Algebras: The (double) affine case

 \section{The (double) affine case}

-The most interesting case for our purposes is when the Coxeter group is an affine Weyl group $\tW$.
-We actually want to modify the construction (very) slightly in that case, as the abelian variety being acted on is slightly larger than we would like.
-That is, rather than have an $n+1$-dimensional variety with an invariant map to an elliptic curve, we would rather act on the fibers of that map.
-If we pull back the sheaf bimodule ${\cal H}_{\tW;\vec{T};\gamma}(X)$ from $X\times_S X$ to $X\times_{X/A_{\tW}}X$, then we find (by considering what happens on invariant localizations, say) that the result is still naturally a sheaf algebra.
-The group no longer acts faithfully on every fiber, but the various calculations involving the Bruhat filtration carry over without difficulty, so that we still obtain a flat family of sheaf algebras generated by the rank 1 subalgebras.
-One caveat is that $T_\alpha$ and $T_\beta$ need not be transverse for $\alpha\ne\pm \beta$; if they correspond to the same root of the finite root system, then their divisors differ only by a translation, which may act trivially on some fibers.
+The most interesting case for our purposes is when the Coxeter group is an affine Weyl group~$\tW$.
+We actually want to modify the construction (very) slightly in that case, as~the abelian variety being acted on is slightly larger than we would like.
+That is, rather than have an $(n+1)$-dimensional variety with an invariant map to an elliptic curve, we~would prefer to act on the fibers of that map.
+If~we pull back the sheaf bimodule ${\cal H}_{\tW;\vec{T};\gamma}(X)$ from $X\times_S X$ to~$X\times_{X/A_{\tW}}X$, then we find (by considering what happens on invariant localizations, say) that the result is still naturally a sheaf algebra.
+The~group no longer acts faithfully on every fiber, but the various calculations involving the Bruhat filtration carry over without difficulty, so that we still obtain a flat family of sheaf algebras generated by the rank~1 subalgebras.
+One caveat is that $T_\alpha$ and~$T_\beta$ need not be transverse for~$\alpha\ne\pm \beta$; if they correspond to the same root of the finite root system, then their divisors differ only by a translation, which may act trivially on some fibers.

-Still, we have the following definition.
-First, if $X$ is a torsor over the abelian scheme $A$, an action of $\tW$ on $X$ by affine reflections is simply an action such that every simple reflection fixes a hypersurface and the action on $A$ factors through a faithful action of the corresponding finite Weyl group.
+Still, we~have the following definition.
+First, if $X$ is a torsor over the abelian scheme $A$, an action of~$\tW$ on~$X$ by affine reflections is simply an action such that every simple reflection fixes a hypersurface and the action on~$A$ factors through a faithful action of the corresponding finite Weyl group.
 Any such action arises from an action of coroot type by specializing the parameter $q$.
-In addition, every finite parabolic subgroup still acts faithfully (regardless of $q$), and thus in particular we still have good notions of systems of parameters and twisting data.
-The one caution is that when expressing twisting data as a coboundary of some formal sum of divisors, one needs to assume $q$ non-torsion.
-This is not truly an issue, however, as one can simply take the limit of the twisting data from the non-torsion case (which simply adds an extra level of formality to the formal sum).
-In particular, the cocycles in Cartier divisors associated to the formal sums $\sum_{\alpha\in \Phi^+(W)} T_\alpha$ and $\sum_{\alpha\in \Phi^+(W)} [X^{r_\alpha}]$ remain cocycles after specializing $q$.
+(Recall that $q=\zeta(z)$ gives the image of the origin of a fiber under the special reflection~$s_0$.)
+In addition, every finite parabolic subgroup still acts faithfully (regardless of~$q$), and thus in particular we still have good notions of systems of parameters and twisting data.
+The~one caution is that when expressing twisting data as a coboundary of some formal sum of divisors, one needs to assume $q$ non-torsion.
+This is not truly an issue, however, as~one can simply take the limit of the twisting data from the non-torsion case (which simply adds an extra level of formality to the formal sum).
+In~particular, the cocycles in Cartier divisors associated to the formal sums $\sum_{\alpha\in \Phi^+(W)} T_\alpha$ and $\sum_{\alpha\in \Phi^+(W)} [X^{r_\alpha}]$ remain cocycles after specializing $q$.